HYHY3/RPA_Learning/README.md

 # Learning Collection Of RPA
-## This projects are created by UiPath for use in robotic process.
+## This projects are created by UiPath for using in some simply automation process.
 ### ※UiPath is a RPA Tool.